-- 1. This paper provides background information to inform the first evidence session on the Committee's post-legislative scrutiny of Part 2 of the Community Empowerment Act.
-Part 2 of the Act relates to community planning. - 2.
-The Committee will hear evidence from two panels of witnesses, with Panel 1 focusing on the national context, and Panel 2 on how inequalities are being addressed. - 3.
-Subsequent evidence sessions will include Community Planning Partnerships, national statutory community planning partners, local partners (health and education), community groups, the Community Planning Improvement Board, the academic perspective, and the Scottish Government.
+- 1. This paper provides background information to inform the second evidence session on the Committee's post-legislative scrutiny of Part 2 of the Community Empowerment Act.
+Part 2 of the Act relates to community planning. - The Committee will hear evidence from three panels of witnesses, with Panels 1 and 2 focusing on the experience of Community Planning Partnerships, and Panel 3 hearing from the Community Planning Improvement Board and Dr Oliver Escobar from the University of Edinburgh. - 3.
+Subsequent evidence sessions will include national statutory community planning partners, local partners (health and education), community groups, and the Scottish Government.